In Leif Gantvoort’s words:

 Qualifications to Join

-Qualifications and Process for Joining
+Qualifications and Process to Join Us

 You may have already qualified for membership.
 Simply, the only thing required is scoring in the top 2% of any of a number of standardized tests — some of these going back to elementary school, and still obtainable through your school district.
 Review the qualifications at the link below, and submit your information.
 Then give us a contact.
 We at Manasota Mensa would love to meet you, and cheer you along in the process.
 If none of your previous tests are available, we offer local, periodic testing.